 Placid Lake Trail is a 1.7 mile heavily trafficked out and back trail located near Stevenson, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until October.
+The trail is primarily used for hiking, trail running, camping, and fishing and is best used from July until October.

 Directions from Carson: Travel north on the Wind River Highway (County Route 30) for approximately 4-5 miles to Forest Route 65.
 Follow 65 north across the forest boundary.
 Continue of 65 north for approximately 15 miles to Forest Route 6507.
 Follow 6507 north past Forest Routes 129 and 131 to Primary Forest Route 30.
 Follow 30 northeast to for approximately two miles to Forest Route 420.
 Take 420 east for about one mile to the trailhead.